hqng/hqng.github.io/_posts/2019-08-25-OTandInference-p2.md

 ### <a name="VAEmodel"> VAE

 VAE adopts SVI and Amortized VI to make a powerful generative model.
 The term "generative" bases on the fact that VAE employs a neural network as *generative network* alongside mentioned *inference network*.
 For simplicity, we only study VAE in setting of deep latent Gaussian model, i.e. hidden variable $z$ has (parameterized) normal distribution.
-Other settings which are less common can be found at [Kingma's Thesis](), [Kingma and Welling, 2014](https://arxiv.org/abs/1312.6114).
+Other settings which are less common can be found at ([Kingma's Thesis, 2017]()), ([Kingma and Welling, 2014](https://arxiv.org/abs/1312.6114)).

 <html>
 <style>